gennaBnh/DGINN/README.md

 The parameters "infile" must be filled otherwise the pipeline won't run.
 The infile necessary to run the pipeline depends on the step from which you would like the analysis to start.
 Please refer to c/ The Step parameter for names and necessary files.

 ### c/ The Step parameter
 DGINN realises 9 different steps.
-It will by default start frome the blast step but the pipeline can be start from different steps.
+It will by default start frome the blast step but the pipeline can be start from different steps (NB: It's for now not possible to enter from the steps duplication, recombination and positive selection).
 Here's a resume on the steps available and the input files required to run them.

 | Step              | Necessary file\(s\)                          | Format                     |